The following are the main accounts we need to cover when projecting balance sheet line items:

 These are the main line items that make for a functioning balance sheet.

-Accounts Receivables, Inventory and Accounts Payables are unique in that they have a very specific method of forecasting.
-Because these accounts are all involved in the operating and cash cycle, it is useful to forecast days outstanding for all of these accounts.
-Using the formula for their respective days outstanding, we can forecast future accounts receivables, inventory and accounts payables.
-The following are the formulas for annual days outstanding.
+Accounts Receivables, Inventory, and Accounts Payables are unique in that they have a very specific method of forecasting.
+Because these accounts are all involved in the operating and cash cycle, it is useful to forecast “days outstanding” for all of these accounts.
+Using the formula for their respective days outstanding, we can forecast future accounts receivables, inventory, and accounts payables.

-After finding historical values for days outstanding, we can use these trends and reverse engineer the days outstanding formulas to find the accounts receivables, inventory or accounts payables for that specific period.
+After finding historical values for days outstanding, we can use these trends and reverse engineer the days outstanding formulas to find the accounts receivables, inventory, or accounts payables for that specific period.

-We can forecast other current assets as a single line item, or break them out as individual items.
+We can forecast other current assets as a single line item or break them out as individual items.
 Projecting balance sheet line items through the latter method is a bit more involved, but will allow for more granularity and dynamism in the model.

-The quick and dirty method of project balance sheet line items for current assets is to simply use a whole dollar value prediction for these accounts in the future, or follow the trend that already exists.
+The quick and dirty method of projecting balance sheet line items for current assets is to simply use a whole dollar value prediction for these accounts in the future, or follow the trend that already exists.

-Projecting PP&E is different from projecting other current assets and long term assets.
+Projecting PP&E is different from projecting other current assets and long-term assets.
 This projection requires building out a depreciation schedule for each class of PP&E. The balance displayed on the balance sheet is the closing balance.

-It’s important to note that here, interest expense is added back to the opening balance.
-In contrast, depreciation expense is deducted from the opening balance under PP&E. Keep this in mind, and don’t forget to use the appropriate signs.
+It’s important to note that, here, interest expense is added back to the opening balance.
+In contrast, depreciation expense is deducted from the opening balance under PP&E. Keep this in mind and don’t forget to use the appropriate signs.

 Shareholder capital can be one of the simplest tasks when projecting balance sheet line items.
 More often than not, shareholder capital remains constant throughout periods, so forecasts will generally just be set to equal the latest known period.

 Closing balance = Opening Balance + New Capital Issued – Capital Repurchased